Lindau Nobel Laureate Meetings

 Science and Industry Endowment Fund – Australian Academy of Science Fellowships to the Lindau Nobel Laureate Meetings

-72nd Lindau Nobel Laureate Meeting with Nobel Laureates in physiology and medicine
+73rd Lindau Nobel Laureate Meeting with Nobel Laureates in physics

 Status

-Applications for the 2024 Lindau Nobel Laureate Meeting in Physics will open in August 2023.
+Applications for the Lindau Nobel Laureate Meeting Fellowships program are currently closed.

 More information on the Lindau Nobel Laureate Meetings for early career researchers (ECRs) can be found on the website.
 Participation in the Lindau Nobel Laureate Meetings is supported through the Science and Industry Endowment Fund (SIEF), administered by the Australian Academy of Science (AAS).